 No vertical construction or development will be permitted to start until the Federal Aviation Administration (FAA) has completed and approved an airspace analysis which investigates whether the structure will have a negative impact on the navigable airspace on and around the airport.
 This process averages approximately 30 days to complete once an FAA Form 7460-1 has been submitted to the FAA.
 The FAA Form 7460-1 is typically submitted by either the Authority on behalf of the developer, or by the developer's architectural/engineering firm, once certain necessary information is provided by the developer.
-This process.
+This procedure is typically undertaken simultaneously with other steps of this process.
 It is recommended that submittal of the FAA Form 7460-1 be accomplished as early as possible in the planning phase of the project, in order to avoid delays in the start of project construction.